SMTP Relay Service Recommended

 DBA User Email Settings

-Reply to Email Address: This must be in the same domain as your Google Workspace domain
+Company Email Address: This must be in the same domain as your linked domain for Google Workspace

 User Name: Email address from the domain linked to your Google Workspace account

-Password: This is the password used to sign into Gmail for this email address.
-Be very meticulous with the username and password and double check that you are able to sign into Gmail with those credentials.
+Password: This is the password used to sign into Google Workspace for this email address.
+Be very meticulous with the username and password and double check that you are able to sign into Google Workspace with those credentials.
 The number one failure in the email routine is improper username/password credentials.

 Google Workspace Admin Tasks